awsdocs/amazon-fsx-lustre-user-guide/doc_source/access-control-overview.md

 ## Resources and Operations for Amazon FSx for Lustre<a name="access-control-resources"></a>

 In Amazon FSx for Lustre, the primary resource is a *file system*\.

-These resources have unique Amazon Resource Names \(ARNs\) associated with them as shown in the following table\.
+Amazon FSx for Lustre also supports additional resource types, the data repository task\.
+However, for Amazon FSx, you can create data repository tasks only in the context of an existing file system\.
+Data repository tasks are referred to as subresources\.
+These resources and subresources have unique Amazon Resource Names \(ARNs\) associated with them as shown in the following table\.

 ****